bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 Patrick: 00:09:33

-So Adderman, what's the goal of the address manager?
+So `AddrMan`, what's the goal of the address manager?

 Martin: 00:09:36